Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Patrick J. O'Shaughnessy - Raymond James & Associates, Inc.

 Hey, good afternoon.
-So, maybe to follow up on Yodlee.
-As I look at your company, and think about your company, we have so much great data to work with, with the legacy Envestnet side with all the advisor and asset metrics that you provide.
-And then Yodlee which is an increasingly important part of the business, we don't really have much beyond revenue.
-In your 10-K you talked about paid users, but that seems to be less relevant these days.
+So, maybe to follow up on Yodlee, as I look at your company and think about your company, we have so much great data to work with, with the legacy Envestnet side, with all the advisor and asset metrics that you provide.
+And then on Yodlee, which is an increasingly important part of the business, we don't really have much beyond revenue.
+In your 10-K you talk about paid users, but that seems to be less relevant these days.
 Are there may be other underlying metrics that you could think about providing us to kind of get a better sense of Yodlee's trajectory and what's working?

 Judson T. Bergman - Envestnet, Inc.

-Pete, do you want to take that?
+Pete, you want to take that?

 Peter H. D'Arrigo - Envestnet, Inc.

-Every quarter we revisit with the Yodlee group what metrics are most relevant, and Anil talked about users and revenue per user, but as the model has shifted more to subscription licensing and particularly with the growth in the data elements, those numbers are little less indicative of what the forecasting model might need.
-So, we do continue to look at items, but what we are providing in terms of revenue growth seems to be the best indication or way to guide at this point.
+Every quarter we revisit with the Yodlee group what metrics are most relevant, and Anil talked about users and revenue per user.
+But as the model has shifted more to subscription licensing and particularly with the growth in the data elements, those numbers are little less indicative of what the forecasting model might need.
+So, we do continue to look at items, but what we're providing in terms of revenue growth seems to be the best indication or way to guide at this point.

 Patrick J. O'Shaughnessy - Raymond James & Associates, Inc.

 Okay.
 Got it.
-And then, Jud, kind of going back to the question earlier that touched on competition.
-I think you kind of touched on the pricing impact, but just as we think about the overall landscape, Black Diamond puts out a press release, talking about how it's seen really nice customer growth and SEI has a lot new functionality with their platform and (55:26) was recently acquired and seems to have some momentum.
-Can you talk about how you are viewing the competitive landscape versus temps or single point service providers and how you see Envestnet's differentiation at this point?
+And then, Jud, kind of going back to the question earlier that touched on competition, and I think you kind of touched on the pricing impact, but just as we think about the overall landscape, Black Diamond puts out a press release talking about how it's seen really nice customer growth and SEI has new functionality with their platform and AssetMark was recently acquired and seems to have some momentum.
+Can you talk about how you're viewing the competitive landscape versus temps or single point service providers and how you see Envestnet's differentiation at this point?

 Judson T. Bergman - Envestnet, Inc.

-So this is for, if you will, the enterprise platform business of Envestnet, that is part wealth management platform technology, part fiduciary solutions and part performance analytics or data, if you will.
+So this is for, if you will, the enterprise platform business of Envestnet; that is part wealth management platform technology, part fiduciary solutions and part performance analytics or data, if you will.
 We still think that the winning strategy in this space is to be able to offer a platform that can be end-to-end fully integrated but offer component parts.
 And we think that there are different pain points in these different advisor personas.
-Some want to just run portfolios themselves, some want to outsource everything, some are indexers, passive portfolios that they create portfolio of construction and do systematically balancing and that's it.
+Some want to just run portfolios themselves, some want to outsource everything, some are indexers, passive portfolios that they create portfolio construction and do systematic rebalancing and that's it.
 We think, we believe that the growth that we have today is significantly higher than the account growth in the channels that we're operating in.
 And by extension then, it's also greater than any of the firms that you've mentioned.

-Our business has tremendous opportunity and the distinctive value proposition that we are focused on is while you can get the functionality in its component parts, the fullest and best use of the technology is integrated, that's where advisor productivity takes off.
+Our business has tremendous opportunity and the distinctive value proposition that we are focused on is while you can get the functionality in its component parts, the fullest and best use of the technology is integrated.
+That's where advisor productivity takes off.
 And that's resonating with enterprises and advisors.
-When you see that over time in the revenue per advisor, per year on the subscription side and then the assets and the accounts on the asset based services side.
+And you see that over time in the revenue per advisor, per year on the subscription side and in the assets and the accounts on the asset based services side.

 So we've seen competition from the day we started our business.
 When we first started it, we were the cloud-based or the web-based technology provider.
 Most of the other providers had some form of a mainframe or installed software.
 And that cloud based capability has been a differentiator for us, enables us to be the first UMA provider and the first mobile device enabled provider.
 I think competition will continue to be strong.
 It's a very big space but we most recently are growing at over two times and maybe even as much as three times the growth of the wealth management space, which means we're continuing to take share.